emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 # Configuring OAuth/OIDC Authentication
 ---

-Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with various identity providers (IDPs).
+Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with an external identity providers (IDP).
 This guide will demonstrate configuration using Auth0 as your IDP.

-**Note:** If you need to use an IDP other than Auth0, please contact us.
+**Note:** If you need to use an IDP other than Auth0, please [slack](https://d6e.co/slack) or email us.
 We are currently testing support for other IDPs, including Keycloak, Okta, and AWS Cognito.

 ## Create an Authentication Application with your IDP
 You will need to have a running application with your IDP to integrate with Ambassador Pro.